School Counseling Program

-Director: Dr. Diana Gruman
+Director: Dr. Shaun Sowell

 Graduate study in the M.Ed.
 School Counselor Program at Western Washington University prepares students to provide professional counseling services in educational settings.
 The program requires two years of full-time graduate study (minimum of 90 credit hours) and is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Upon completion of the program, students are recommended for certification as K-12 public school counselors in the State of Washington.
-Admission to the program is based upon a profile of characteristics including graduate aptitude test scores, grades, academic preparation, compatibility of applicant goals with program goals, letters of reference, and previous professional and volunteer experience.
+Admission to the program is based upon a profile of characteristics including grades, academic preparation, compatibility of applicant goals with program goals, letters of reference, and previous professional and volunteer experience.
 It is not necessary to hold a valid teaching certificate in order to be recommended for certification as a school counselor or to be considered for admission to the program.
 It is the policy of the Department of Psychology that School Counselor program graduates will be endorsed only for those licenses or certificates appropriate to the emphasis of their training.
 It is further understood that this endorsement will be made only upon successful completion of practicum and internship experiences.

 The department also offers M.S. degrees in Clinical Mental Health Counseling and Experimental Psychology and houses the Center for Cross-Cultural Research.
 Coordination with these programs greatly enhances the experience of students in the School Counseling Program.

-School Counseling Program Objectives
+Counseling Program Objectives